Swansea University Rowing Club: Alumni and members

 The club has produced Paralympic and World Championship finalist rowers such as James Roberts.
-Also from SURC have been Welsh International rowers Daniel John, Kate Evans and Edward Hares.
+Also from SURC have been Welsh International rowers Daniel John, Kate Evans, Edward Hares and Aidan Thompson.
 Dan John won the coxless four event at the 2009 Home International Regatta.
 Kate Evans also placed 2nd at 2009 BUCS regatta in the women's lightweight singles event, and represented British Universities at the European Universities regatta.

-The Tawe Phoenix Boat Club for Alumni
+Tawe Phoenix Boat Club

 In 2010 the Tawe Phoenix Boat Club was set up as an alumni club.
 It is affiliated with British Rowing and hopes to provide a name to race under for members who are continuing the Swansea spirit.
 The club aims to support the interests of Swansea University Rowing Club, to enter some races and to meet up socially at various points throughout each year.